jycybersec/Ethical-Hacking-Guide/Nmap Scanning.md

 To identify CVEs, the following Nmap command was used:
 `sudo nmap -sV -O --script=vulners x.x.x.x`

-This scan provided detailed information on each vulnerability, including its severity and potential impact.
-By analyzing these results, we aimed to understand the security posture of each system and identify areas that require remediation.
+This scan provides detailed information on each vulnerability, including its severity and potential impact.
+By analyzing these results, we aim to understand the security posture of each system and identify areas that require remediation.

 ### Results:
 #### MSF Linux: